sirius-ms/sirius-docs.github.io/docs/_pages/io.md

 All files also contain the overal quality of the feature (<span style="background-color: #8ee481; padding: 3px">GOOD</span>, <span style="background-color: #feff99; padding: 3px">DECENT</span>, <span style="background-color: #f570a1; padding: 3px">BAD</span>).
 You can also export a `Feature quality summary`, containing the basic [quality assessment results]({{"/gui/#lcms-tab" | relative_url}}) for all features.

+In addition, you can export a ChemVista summary file `chemvista_summary.csv` which can be imported directly to the [Agilent ChemVista](https://www.agilent.com/en/product/software-informatics/mass-spectrometry-software/library-management) software.

 #### Molecular formula results summary {#molecular-formula-summary}

 The summary file `formula_identifications.[tsv|csv|xlsx]` contains the top-ranked molecular formula for each feature, based on the SIRIUS score or ZODIAC score, if available.